metrorailings/OwlBlog/content/posts/week-9-insights-1.md

 Yannick Ngakoue with a big sack fumble changing the tenor of the game.

 Devontae Booker making some real hay on the ground, thanks to some solid blocking from the offensive line.
+It also helps that the Raiders are playing a bit soft in their pass coverage.